SolhavenGames/Elementals-of-Tulia/README.md

 - Irision (Firen) sends warriors to Earth to recover Ember after concluding that she wields Hellfire with Tixolam's help.
 ### T-Year 913
 - Nature finishes investigating every Firen, finding that only Ember currently wields Hellfire.
 It now moves to investigate Airren elementals.
+- Zero reaches Bane Gate III after assassinating a Naturine General.
+The sudden confusion from the shift brings the military of Tixolam to grant him slight vacation.
+- **_Spara_** unlocks Subzero, getting the attention of Nature who blames Ice.
+- Gods begin to point fingers at each other, with all of them being mobilized in investigations, accusations being thrown by everyone.
 ### T-Year 918
 - ***Ember*** & ***Adva*** find and recruit ***Kael***, who calls himself ***Vael***.
-- Gods discover **_Aeri's_** Warshine, beginning the Great God War as they scramble to ensure their people survive.
+- Nature discovers **_Aeri's_** Warshine and snitches.
+Light admits to secretly enchanting them, beginning the Great God War as the Gods scramble to ensure their people survive.
 - ***Ember***, ***Adva***, and ***Kael*** arrive to Earth.
 (E-Year 2033)
 - **_Xor_** assists **_Ember_**, **_Adva_**, and **_Kael_** with assimilation.
 (E-Year 2033)
 - A new person, **_Diablo_**, rises to power in the EII.
 Immediately renaming it to the "Elemental Research Initiative", they secretly become hostile to Elementals, as